Semi-Classical Localisation Properties of Quantum Oscillators on a Noncommutative Configuration Space: The Classical limits of the Noncommutative Harmonic Oscillator

 \end{itemize}

-Hence, the removal of quantum non-commutativity followed by the removal of configuration space non-commutativity do not get back to the initial commutative algebra of functions over $\RI^4$, $\mathcal{A}_4$, rather to the commutative algebra $\mathcal{A}_2$ of functions on $\mathbb{R}^2$.
+Hence, the removal of quantum noncommutativity followed by the removal of configuration space noncommutativity do not get back to the initial commutative algebra of functions over $\RI^4$, $\mathcal{A}_4$, rather to the commutative algebra $\mathcal{A}_2$ of functions on $\mathbb{R}^2$.
 Therefore, the two de-quantizing limits do not commute: